IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Content-Type: application/json
 Cache-Control: no-store
 Pragma: no-cache
 {
   "token_type": "Bearer",
   "access_token": "2YotnFZFEjr1zCsicMWpAA",
   "scope": scope_1 scope_2 ... scope_M
   "expires_in": 3600,
   "refresh_token": "tGzv3JOkF0XG5Qx2TlKWIA",
   "example_parameter": "example_value"
 }
 ```

-The Authorization Server SHALL respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2 and 4.1.2.1] if a request does not match the requirements or is not understood.

-### 3.71.5 Trigger Events

-This transaction takes place whenever an Authorization Client needs an access token authorizing a HTTP RESTful transaction.
-This may be due to expiration of an existing token, a resource request has indicated that a new token is required, configuration or installation of a device, or as a routine request for new transactions.

-### 3.71.6 Message Semantics

-#### 3.71.6.1 JSON Web Token
+##### 3.71.4.2.2 JSON Web Token Option
+The OAuth2 specifications does not indicate the structure of the access token.
+Actors conforming to the JSON Web Token Option SHALL support access tokens formatted as signed JWT Tokens.

-The Authorization Client and Authorization Server actors SHALL support signed JWT token as specified in JSON Web Signature [RFC 7515].
+The Authorization Server actors SHALL support signed JWT token as specified in JSON Web Signature [RFC 7515].
 If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) SHALL be used as described in [RFC 7515, Section 7.1].

 Any actor that supports this transaction MAY support the JWE (unsigned but encrypted) alternative of the JWT token.